graphql/graphql-spec/spec/Section 6 -- Execution.md

 the type system to have a specific input type: Scalars, Enum, Input Object, or List or Non-Null wrapped variations of these three.

-At each argument position in a query may be a literal value or a variable to be provided at runtime.
+At each argument position in a query may be a literal {Value} or {Variable} to be provided at runtime.

 CoerceArgumentValues(objectType, field, variableValues):
   * Let {coercedValues} be an empty unordered Map.